NAVNAV221/navnav221.github.io/aboutme.md

 ---
 layout: page
-title: whoami
+title: navnav221 | whoami
-subtitle: Why you'd not want to go on a date with me
+subtitle: Kinda of nerd, but cool one
 ---

 - Preaper to my OSCP.